 So you’re ready to build your coaching website.

 Or if you’re hiring someone to build it for you, they’re ready to upload the finished product and go live.

 But you need to pick a host, and you aren’t even sure exactly how hosting works, let alone which know which hosting company you should go with.

-Read on and by the end of this article, you’ll know exactly what website hosting is, which host (as of now, January 2019) is the best option for a coaching website, and why you might be wary of “cheap” hosting plans.
+Read on and by the end of this article, you’ll know exactly what website hosting is, which host is the best option for a coaching website, and why you might be wary of “cheap” hosting plans.

 What is web hosting?